Program – Nanotechnology Crossing Borders 2026

 Lunch break, poster session (including complimentary presentation of demonstrators and visit to demonstrator locations)

-This session explores strategies to use light as an energy source for the production of chemicals.
-The sun and green electricity-fuelled light sources might in the future be used to produce chemicals in a sustainable and economic fashion.
-Emphasis will be placed on equipment, system design, efficiency optimization, and the role of materials science in enabling scalable solar chemical technologies.
-In this session, we focus on advanced light sources for photochemistry, production of methanol using (sun)light and integrating sunlight harvesting with hydrogen production.
+This session explores strategies to use light as an energy source to produce chemicals.
+The sun and green electricity-fueled light sources can be used to produce chemicals in a sustainable and economic fashion.
+Emphasis will be placed on equipment, system design, efficiency optimization, and the role of nanomaterials as catalysts in enabling scalable solar chemical technologies.

 Break and poster session